W3rni0/TJCTF_2020/readme.md

 Jackpot! we have local file inclusion vulnerability on the machine, which means that we can read any file on this system.
-At this point I will spare you all the troubles I went through to find what to do next and skip to the solution, we can use PayloadAllTheThing, A great github repository linked below for finding web payloads, and search for a payload which works for us, I eventually used the data:// which posts data to the server side and injects our PHP code, I used the following payload which let us run commands in the server:
+At this point I will spare you all the troubles I went through to find what to do next and skip to the solution, we can use PayloadAllTheThing, A great github repository linked below for finding web payloads, and search for a payload which works for us, I eventually used the data:// wrapper which posts data to the server side and injects our PHP code, I used the following payload which let us run commands in the server:

  data://text/plain;base64,PD9waHAgc3lzdGVtKCRfR0VUWydjbWQnXSk7ZWNobyAnU2hlbGwgZG9uZSAhJzsgPz4=&cmd=**your command**